oscarjes/blog/src/pages/100-days-of-code/index.md

 ### Follow along

-I’ll do daily posts on [Instagram](https://www.instagram.com/oscarjesionek/) and [Twitter](https://twitter.com/oscarjesionek/)  updating on my progress.
+~~I’ll do daily posts on [Instagram](https://www.instagram.com/oscarjesionek/) and [Twitter](https://twitter.com/oscarjesionek/)  updating on my progress.
 Follow me there if you’re interested to see how it goes.
-I'll be using the *#oscars100daysofcode* hashtag to mark the posts.
+I'll be using the *#oscars100daysofcode* hashtag to mark the posts.~~

+> I quickly got tired of spamming daily progress posts so instead you can check out this [Airtable spreadsheet](https://airtable.com/shrZwwdmaq3vLC0XZ/tblbR70hU52bKzQbQ) to see how it's going and what I'm working on.

 I’ll also do updates on this blog on days 30 and 60 as well as a retrospective after the 100 days are over.